iotaledger/wallet.rs/docOps/docs/libraries/nodejs/api_reference.md

 ## SyncedAccount

-The result of a  _sync_  operation on an Account.
+The result of a `sync` operation on an Account.

 ## Account

 ### id()

-Returns: the account's identifier.
+Returns the account's identifier.

 ### index()

-Returns: the account's index.
+Returns the account's index.

 ### alias()

-Returns: the account's alias.
+Returns the account's alias.

 ### balance(): AccountBalance

-Returns: the account's balance information object.
+Returns the account's balance information object.

 Balance object: { total: number, available: number, incoming: number, outgoing: number }

 ### messageCount([type])

-Returns: the number of messages associated with the account.
+Returns the number of messages associated with the account.

 | Param  | Type     | Default | Description                                                                              |
 | ------ | -------- | ------- | ---------------------------------------------------------------------------------------- |